 [If I’ve made that sound like a completely blissful experience, trust me it really wasn’t.
 It was full of anxiety, fear, worry – losing yourself and all your abilities and skills for such a long time is a pretty scary and messy thing.
 But I decided to make the best of it and see how much I could possibly grow as a person during such a challenging time.
 I started to find excitement and pleasure in the smallest things and turned the challenge around to a positive experience.]

-And here we are.
-Today I am writing a book, I will soon be launching a podcast on all my favorite topics (the podcast I longed for during my recovery) and I'm working with good people across the world on exciting action-oriented projects.
-But most importantly, I do my best to be here now and fully enjoy life.
-To me that entails spending time with those I love, going on adventures, meditating, running, jumping the trampoline, being out in nature, and doing my best to get things done that fit into my mission in life.
+Today I work with amazing partners on the Regenerators Collective, I host my podcast Cracks Of Light: Leadership for a thriving world, I give keynotes on topics I'm passionate about, and ponder how we best redesign and co-create a world where purpose, people, planet & profit collectively thrive.
+I do my best to be here now and fully enjoy life.
+To me that entails spending time with those I love, going on adventures, meditating, running, jumping the trampoline, being out in nature, and doing my best to only prioritise things that fit into my mission in life.

 Check out my blog or Podcast to get inspired by new ideas for a thriving paradigm, see the kind of projects I have brought to life so far, book me as your next speaker, or sign up below to get notified when new exciting things happen.